pathwaysmedical/quick_spreadsheet/README.md

-The spreadsheet will be located in the `/tmp` folder in your app's root directory with the name of the spreadsheet and date time it was created:  `/tmp/ListofUsers_g<2016-02-03-16.09.xls`
+The spreadsheet will be located in the `/tmp` folder in your app's root directory with the name of the spreadsheet and date time it was created:  `/tmp/ListofUsers_g<2016-02-03-16.09.xls`.

+### Mulitiple worksheets example

-To create a spreadsheet with a first worksheet being a list of all users by `name` and `id` attributes, assuming a Rails ActiveRecord model of `User`, and a second worksheet of those users' ids and emails attributes:
+Here is an example using the nested `sheets` syntax, and also the optional `folder_path`.
+To create a spreadsheet with a first worksheet being a list of all users by `id` and `name` attributes (assuming a Rails ActiveRecord model of `User`), and a second worksheet of those users' `id` and `email` attributes:

 ```ruby
 QuickSpreadsheet.call(